klyoungblood/StarfinderSheets/README.md

 # StarfinderSheets
 Basic HTML character sheet for Starfinder RPG.

-Includes an expanded, full-page inventory sheet and Starfineder Society inventory tracking sheet.
+Includes an expanded, full-page inventory sheet and Starfinder Society inventory tracking sheet.

 To get started using it, select Download Zip from the Clone or Download menu.
-Be sure to keep all files in the same direcotry.
+Be sure to keep all files in the same directory.

 # License